Master in Marine Biology and Global Change

 Admission Requirements

-Holders of a bachelor's degree or legal equivalent in Biology, Biochemistry, Aquatic Sciences, Other Sciences related to the Master course.
+a) Holders of a bachelor's degree in Biology, Biochemistry, Environmental Engineering, Agricultural and Forestry Sciences,

 Candidates should check the admission requirements available on this site, in addition to the information provided here.